 - Flinders University Cultural Diversity and Inclusive Practice (CDIP) Toolkit

-- Arkoudis, S. Teaching International Students: Strategies to Enhance Learning (PDF) From the University of Melbourne, this document offers practical suggestions for teaching strategies to enhance the learning of international students.
+- Arkoudis, S. Teaching International Students: Strategies to Enhance Learning from the University of Melbourne, this document offers practical suggestions for teaching strategies to enhance the learning of international students.
 It also has useful material about the internationalisation of the curriculum.

 - University of Western Australia, Cultural Diversity and Inclusive Practice Toolkit This site gives practical guidance for staff to ensure their interactions with other staff and students are culturally inclusive.